 They – those who abuse – want you to become them, they want you to be infected with their virus, they want your misery to be part of their company.
 And I simply won’t do that.

-I started to write this today because I was inspired by a friend who has chatted with me at least weekly and she’s offered great encouragement regarding the process I’ve been following to heal intuitively.
+I started to write this today because I was inspired by a friend who’s offered great encouragement regarding the process I follow to heal intuitively.
 And ultimately, I hope I might be able to turn this nightmare that was intended to break me into something that may help others rebuild themselves, also.
 At the very least, I have an abundance of experience overcoming a variety of life challenges.

 I grabbed a pen and wrote down all the awful things I was hearing in my mind about myself.
 In the moment, I didn’t realize how my pen was mightier than a sword.
 I pressed that damn pen into the paper so hard I engraved the other pages.
-I wrote every last thing down that I was hearing in my mind until the thoughts stopped and I’d like to show you, just a small grouping of the thoughts that go through the mind of someone who has lived through abuse:
+I wrote every last thing down until the thoughts stopped.
+Here is just a small grouping of the thoughts that run havoc through the mind of someone who has lived through traumatic abuse:

 I do nothing right.

 I hate being in this f!@#ing body and facing these repressed memories.

 I hate myself.
 I hate who I am.
 I should just die.

 I don’t know how to be happy, normal or how to just get over things or let them go.

 I don’t know how I’m going to fix this HUGE MESS.

 I can’t be normal and that’s painful.